Consultation and safety representation

 Workplace inspections

-As a safety representative, you can inspect the workplace after giving reasonable notice to your employer.
+As a safety representative, you can inspect the workplace in agreement with your line manager.

 You can inspect the workplace immediately where: